 Maybe exercise and dealing with your gallbladder/liver problems will do it.
 Keto diets are not nice to sluggish livers, so you need to consider this when evaluating your circumstance.

-For me, exercise, a decent diet and mainly psyllium husk has completely cured my constipation woes that were beginning to slowly kill me.
-That’s why I’m so ecstatic over it.
-It’s no exaggeration.
+For me, exercise ad psyllium husk completely cured my constipation woes that were beginning to slowly kill me.

-So, thanks for stopping by the blog and I hope you got a morsel of beneficial information from it at least.
+I hope you got a morsel of beneficial information.

-I hope you enjoyed the post and I wish you the very best in getting your ketogenic constipation cured.
-And remember, if nothing is working, just grab some psyllium husk.
-It literally saved my life, and it may do the same for you.
+We wish you the very best in getting your ketogenic constipation cured, and remember, if nothing is working, just grab some psyllium husk.

 Free PDF for You: Get Our Top 3 Thai Keto Recipes